Tcarlos/Linux-Knowledge-Base/Testcase3.md

 This setup provides 2 snapshot features

- - Snapshotting the LV right under the DRBD device
+ - Snapshotting the LV / Thinvolume right under the DRBD device

  - Snapshotting the individual LXC clients